Teaching Your Dog – ‘Place’ or ‘Settle on the Mat’.

 Next steps.

-The next step is to increase the amount of time he must stay lying down on his mat.
-Once he is going to the mat and lying down straight away, wait a few seconds before you give him a treat.
+The next step in teaching your dog to settle, is to increase the amount of time he must stay lying down on his mat.
+Once he is going to the mat and lying down straight away, wait a few seconds before rewarding.
 Build this time up gradually.
 If your dog gets up, quietly ask him to go back to his place and start again from the point where your dog was last doing well.

 Lie down and relax You will also need to gradually move further away from your dog.
 Ideally, it will be most useful if you can leave your dog on his mat while you answer the door, or attend to visitors, for example.